Linuxfabrik/monitoring-plugins/check-plugins/php-fpm-logfile/README.md

 ## Overview

 Scans the PHP-FPM error log for the events an administrator has to act on: rejected configurations, worker crashes, requests that ran into `request_terminate_timeout` or `request_slowlog_timeout`, pools that hit `pm.max_children`, and the emergency reload PHP-FPM performs after repeated worker failures.
 Startups, reloads and shutdowns are counted alongside them, so a pool that keeps restarting is visible.
-Alerts CRITICAL on `ALERT` and `ERROR` lines, and WARNING on `WARNING` lines; the levels PHP-FPM itself puts at the head of every line decide the state, so a message that merely contains the word "error" does not trip the count.
+Requests that ran long and a pool spawning workers in bursts are counted within `--lookback` and judged by how many of them arrived, not by the fact that they did: one slow page is nobody's night, dozens within ten minutes say the pool is mis-sized.
+Those lines are counted there and nowhere else, so a site with one heavy report page does not leave the check permanently yellow.
+What is left is counted by the level PHP-FPM writes at the head of the line: `ALERT` and `ERROR` return CRITICAL and `WARNING` returns WARNING, which `--critical-level` and `--warning-level` move.
+The events named above raise their own state either way.
+A message that merely contains the word "error" never counts.
 The log is read either from a file, from a systemd unit (`systemd:`) or from a container (`docker:`/`podman:`/`kubectl:`).
 Without `--server-log` the file path is taken from the `error_log` directive of the PHP-FPM configuration, with the common locations of the distributions probed when that yields nothing.
 The most recent rotated file is read along with the live one, so the window does not end where logrotate last ran.
 Note that PHP-FPM discards everything its workers write unless `catch_workers_output = yes` is set, so an error log that only ever shows master events is the default behaviour rather than a quiet application.
 Requires root or sudo.

 **Important Notes:**

 * **The error log holds master events only, unless workers are told to speak up.** Without `catch_workers_output = yes` in the pool configuration, PHP-FPM redirects the workers' standard output and error to `/dev/null`, so a fatal error in the application never reaches this log.
 Turn the setting on to see them, and expect them wrapped in a `WARNING` line of the form `[pool www] child 1234 said into stderr: "…"`.
+* **A pool spawning in bursts is counted, not reported.** `seems busy (you may need to increase pm.start_servers...)` is written on every maintenance tick for as long as the pressure lasts, so roughly once a second, and only once the spawn rate has doubled its way to 8.
+A traffic peak therefore leaves a run of them behind and then silence.
+Filtering them away would throw the tuning signal out with the noise, so they are counted against `--spawn-pressure-warning` over `--lookback` instead.
+The same holds for requests that ran into `request_slowlog_timeout` or `request_terminate_timeout`.
+* **What is genuinely broken keeps its own state.** A worker that died on a signal, a pool that reached `pm.max_children` and the emergency reload raise their state whatever the levels are set to, because those are the three the level alone does not tell apart from an ordinary warning.
 * **The application's own error log is a different file.** The RHEL family ships `php_admin_value[error_log] = /var/log/php-fpm/www-error.log` in the default pool, which sends PHP's own messages there in PHP's own format instead of into the file this check reads.
 Point the generic [logfile](https://linuxfabrik.github.io/monitoring-plugins/check-plugins/logfile.md) check at that file if you want the application's errors monitored too.
 * **The window spans the last rotation.** logrotate moves the old file aside (`error.log.1`, `error.log-20260828`, then `.gz`) and PHP-FPM starts a fresh one, so a check reading the live file alone would report a healthy PHP-FPM an hour after it failed to start.
 The most recent rotated file is therefore read along with the live one, gzip, xz and bzip2 included, and the summary says how many files the window spans.
 A rotator told to compress with something else, or to move its output to another directory, is out of reach; an event older than one rotation is too.
 * **A reload counts as a startup as well.** PHP-FPM reloads by re-executing its master process, so a reload shows up under both counters.